spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/2-scheduling.md

 <!--Local-->

 Spring Cloud Data Flow does not offer an out of the box solution for scheduling task launches on the local platform.
-However there are 2 solutions that provide an option for scheduling on the local platform:
+However, there are at least two Spring Boot native solutions that provide a scheduling option, which can be custom implemented to make it work in SCDF running locally.

 **Spring Boot Implementing a Quartz Scheduler**